JELAshford/JELAshford/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I'm a PhD researcher at the University of Oxford, with a background in Natural Sciences (University of Exeter) and a specialisation in machine learning.
+I'm experienced in and excited about interdisciplinary scientific work and want to use my knowledge and skills to have a real-world impact.
+I firmly believe that the better we understand the problems in front of us, the stronger our collective solutions will be.

-🔭 I’m currently working on a series of open-source tools for data cleaning and machine learning on DNA sequences
+- 🔭 I’m currently working on open-source tools for cleaning genetics data, and improving machine learning on DNA sequences

-🌱 I’m currently learning Rust, and creating my own graphics in Blender
+- 🌱 I’m currently learning [Rust](https://www.rust-lang.org/), and how to make my own graphics in [Blender](https://www.blender.org/)

-👯 I’m looking to collaborate on projects in [Artifical Life](https://en.wikipedia.org/wiki/Artificial_life)
+- 📓 I’m looking to collaborate on projects in [Explainable AI](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and [Artificial Life](https://en.wikipedia.org/wiki/Artificial_life)

-💬 Ask me about novel ways of making AI and the worlds simplest cookie recipe!
+- 💬 Ask me about novel nature-inspired ways of developing AI, the worlds simplest cookie recipe, and why I'm always [running away from zombies](https://zrx.app/zombies)!

+I'm **currently looking for work** - so if you need a passionate programmer with a strong scientific background and enthusiasm to work alongside other passionate people, I'd love to hear from you!

+Stay safe out there!